The District’s ambulance service is provided by Santa Clara County Ambulance, which has been Santa Clara County’s 911 ambulance provider since 2011.

 View through back door with gurney locked in place.

-The primary attendant has a rear-facing seat at the head end while other attendants or accompanying passengers can be accommodated on a bench along the right-hand side.
+The primary healthcare provider has a rear-facing seat at the head end, while other providers can be accommodated on a bench along the right-hand side.

 There is also a seat for a second attendant on the left-hand side.